Xunliao Bay: Points of interest

-The Natural Rock Formations distribute on the coast.
+The Natural Rock Formations are found along the coast.
 Exposed to the wind and waves, the rocks of various forms gradually appear for a thousand-year erosion.
-In the distance, these rocks look like animals playing on the beach, and thus some literati named them with poetic beauty, for example, “a seal turning the mill” (Chinese: 海狗推磨), “a sheep playing in the sea” (Chinese: 绵羊戏海), and “a steed exploring the sea” (Chinese: 骏马探海), etc.
+In the distance, these rocks look like animals playing on the beach, and thus some literati named them with poetic beauty, for example, “a seal turning the mill”, “a sheep playing in the sea”, and “a steed exploring the sea”, etc.